 I like to use whole rolled oats for this apple smoothie recipe as it also helps thicken the smoothie.
 If you only have the instant oats, you can substitute it in a pinch, just make sure it’s not flavoured instant oats.

-Smoothies are such a great way to have a nutritiously packed breakfast or snack.
+Smoothies, like my Super Energy Cranberry Apple Smoothie, Chocolate Peanut Butter Smoothie and, and this apple one are such a great way to have a nutritiously packed breakfast or snack.
 It’s so quick to make as you just put everything into a blender.
 This easy apple smoothie recipe does make two servings so you can either share with someone or store it in the fridge so you don’t have to make a second one for yourself later!

 What You’ll Need To Make This Easy Apple Smoothie Recipe